-Summary: in this tutorial, you will learn how to use the Oracle RENAME
+Summary: in this tutorial, you’ll learn how to rename a table in the database using the Oracle RENAME

 To rename a table, you use the following Oracle RENAME